Žižkov freight railway station: Usage beyond 2002

 Following its closure in 2002, parts of the station were leased to local businesses for use as a warehouse.
 The station hosted the Prague Biennale art exhibition in June 2013.
 In October of the same year, the 15th edition of the annual Designblok festival was hosted there.
 Redevelopment plans were proposed in November 2019.
 As of 2021, the site is included in the database of contaminated sites in the Czech Republic and will require remediation prior to any reuse.

 Cultural monument

 The three-winged main station building was denoted as a national cultural monument in 2010 by the Ministry of Culture, a move which was quickly challenged by local government and members of the local real estate development industry including the Sekyra Group.
 Developers had wanted to use the area to construct a new residential area to house 15,000 people.
 The building's status was however secured in March 2013, with its historical, technical and architectural value among the reasons cited for its confirmed status.
+In December 2024 the city of Prague announced it will purchase the station and the area around it.
+The city plans to transform and develop it into a school, housing, cultural center, offices, and commercial spaces.